 If you had to cook over an open fire, would you know how?
-Such basic knowledge as how to cook over an open flame is something we all should know.
+Such basic knowledge as to how to cook over an open flame is something we all should know.
 Knowing how to cook over a campfire can help you feed your family under adverse circumstances, plus it’s a great family activity just for fun.

 How To Best Build A Campfire by EarthEasy